demisto/content-docs/docs/integrations/mirroring.md

 Mirroring integrations are developed the same as other integrations.
 They provide a few extra configuration parameters and APIs.

 :::note
-Once an incident field is changed manually within XSOAR, it will be marked as "dirty" and will not be updated throughout the life of the incident.
+Once an incident field is changed manually within XSOAR, it will be marked as "dirty" and will not be updated in XSOAR throughout the life of the incident.
+Furthermore, the field will still be mirrored out in case of any change of the incident in XSOAR.
 :::

 ## Supported Server Version